 Mediterranean Bean Salad

 Would this really be a CGGM roundup without an Italian dish?!
 We didn’t think so.
-Which is why Caprese was a no brainer when thinking up summer sides.
-The creamy mozzarella, fresh tomato and bold basil create such an effortlessly delicious dish.
+This is why Caprese was a no-brainer when thinking up summer sides.
+The creamy mozzarella, fresh tomato, and bold basil create such an effortlessly delicious dish.
 Then drizzle olive oil across, sprinkle salt and pepper and you’re good to go.
 Add this recipe to your barbecue menu.

 Caprese salad originated back in the 1950s on the Isle of Capri, but quickly became a country—and global—favorite.